carlos-a-g-h/pysqlitekv/README.md

 - "test_fmatch.py" → How to do a fuzzy search

-- "test_classes.py" → The DBControl and DBTransaction classes, the less verbose way to deal with this library
+- "test_classes.py" → The DBControl and DBTransaction classes, the recommended way to work with this library

 ### These are some facts you will notice